Image credits: B. Walther, J. Mohan, M. Seeley, B. Cutler, S. Smith, A. Montalvo.

 We are located at Texas A&M University - Corpus Christi in the Department of Life Sciences.
 We collaborate with the Texas Parks and WIldlife CCA Marine Development Center in Corpus Christi, TX for experimental work with larval and juvenile fishes.
 We also work closely with members of the University of Texas Jackson School of Geosciences, which houses an array of analytical instruments including laser ablation ICP-MS (multiple and single collectors), TIMS, and isotope ratio mass spectrometers.

-Visit the left-hand links for more information about our specific projects, lab members and opportunities to work in our lab.
+Visit the page subsections for more information about our specific projects, lab members and opportunities to work in our lab.